weizhou0/SAIGE-QTL-doc/docs/single_step2.md

 step2prefix=./output/nindep_100_ncell_100_lambda_2_tauIntraSample_0.5_gene_1_cis
 ```

-### Run Association Tests
+### Run Association Tests (install through pixi)

-NOTE: the corresponding command to call the wrapper function **step2_tests_qtl.R** needs to be modified if different ways used for installing the pcakge as shown above
+NOTE: the corresponding command prefixes to call the wrapper function **step2_tests_qtl.R** needs to be modified if SAIGEQTL installed in other ways (e.g. through Docker, etc).
+Here we just provide the pixi way of running for simplicity as the flags used in step2 running remains the same regardless of how SAIGEQTL is installed.

 ```bash
 pixi run --manifest-path=../pixi.toml Rscript step2_tests_qtl.R \